wix-incubator/wix-restaurants-java-sdk/README.md

 * Search for restaurants by location
 * Retrieve and display a restaurant's menu
 * Submit an order (takeout or delivery) to a restaurant
-* Retrieving all new orders for a restaurant, and marking them as accepted
+* Retrieve all new orders for a restaurant, and mark them as accepted

 ## Installation
 ### Maven users